Fominayasg/geospatial-data-project/README.md

 It will probably be difficult to find a place that satisfies all requests, so we will consider as a priority:
 - Being close to other technology companies since most of the staff is made up of developers.
-- That the office mascot is well cared.
+- That the office pet is well cared.
 - That there are schools nearby so that employees can reconcile family life.

 If you want to find out the final location, have a look at the repository.